lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 * **Question format** with variable response scales that are tailored to individual survey questions.
   + A challenge with this format is the difficulty in calculating an average score of data obtained from multiple survey items.

-The advent of negatively-worded items began with Rensis Likert in 1932.
+The advent of negatively worded items began with Rensis Likert in 1932.
 He was an American social psychologist who, in attempt to mitigate acquiescence/yea-saying biases, recommended designing one half of survey items to be associated with agreement and the other half with disagreement.
 Although Likert recommended "straightforward statements," incorporating negative words can become quickly complicated.
 Table 2 in the Chyung paper shows that there are four ways of wording survey statements:

 **Reverse-coding**, which is necessary when including negatively worded items in a scale, assumes that agreeing to a positively worded statement and disagreeing to its negatively worded counterpart are the same.
 Tables 3 and 4 in the Chyung et al., manuscript [-@chyung_evidencebased_2018] show how this assumption may be faulty.
 A review of the negatively-worded-item literature suggested the following: